jaljo/articles/text-editor/text-editor-002-en-proofing.md

 ## Context

-We're working for an information company.
+We're working for a news company.
 They publish many contents on their website, most of the time represented as articles or as a collection of articles (they call it `topics`).
-As the company is working in the information business, they also post some `news`.
-News are small texts, which may contain tweets or links to other articles.
+As the company is working in the news business, they also post some `news`.
+News, in this case, are small texts, which may contain tweets or links to other articles.

 Editors and web managers needed a tool to be able to create and edit these kinds of contents.
 These will be saved in our database as an HTML string.

-There alreay is many text edition tools online, but we wanted a tool which looks close to the modern text editor of [medium.com](https://medium.com/).
+There alreay are many text edition tools online, but we wanted a tool which looks close to the modern text editor of [medium.com](https://medium.com/).
 Some open source libraries are offering such solution, but most of the time, when specific needs arise, they no longer fulfill all your requirements.
 And here you are on the highway of awfull tweaks...
-Instead of spending time to develop additional features on top of an existing library (with all drawbacks implied), we decided to implement our own tool.
-That way, we could make it behave exactly the way we want.
+Instead of spending time developing additional features on top of an existing library (with all drawbacks implied), we decided to implement our own tool.
+That way, we could make it behave exactly the way we wanted.

-Keep in mind that our text editor development took place whereas the frontend website used to publish informations was close to be put online.
+Keep in mind that our text editor development took place whereas the frontend website used to publish information was close to be put online.

-Technically speaking, articles are fetched from an HTTP REST API (our back office).
+Technically speaking, articles are fetched from an HTTP REST API (our backend).
 Some of them were coming from a legacy application, and may contain some broken HTML semantic.
 To address this problem, we decided to develop a parser for the received HTML markup to be cleaned.
-This parser creates React components for, and only for HTML tags that we allow.
+This parser creates React components for and only for HTML tags that we allow.
 Doing so, only tags we're sure to support are rendered, which also simplifies design and stylization.

 The same parsing logic had to be kept for our text editor, as we wanted it to be